Good Food

 Love your leftovers

-Leftovers get a bad rap, but they are such an easy way to save time and continue eating healthy foods.
+Leftovers are an easy way to save time and continue eating healthy foods.
 When you take the time to plan and prepare a nutritious dinner, why waste what’s left?

 Tips for Managing Leftovers